chtoucas/Narvalo.NET/docs/issues.md

 Narvalo.Fx
 ----------

-- Auto-generate tests for null-guards (missing only for Either).
+- Auto-generate tests for null-guards (missing only for `Either`).
-- Add more tests beyond the auto-generated ones.
+  Add more tests beyond the auto-generated ones.
+Add tests for purity?
-- Either, should we throw if we have a lefty method for a righty object (see WhenLeft for instance).
+- `Either`, should we throw if we have a lefty method for a righty object (see `WhenLeft` for instance).
 - Simplify LINQ for `Maybe<T?>`.
+- Move `SelectAny` and `WhereAny` to Narvalo.Applicative? or the other way around with `Collect`, `CollectAny` and `Sum`?
+This would make easier to find these methods.
+- Add shadowing variants of `Collect` and vWhereBy` for `Result` and `Either`.
-- Add CollectAny for Either, SelectAny and WhereAny for Either, Result?
+- Add variants of `CollectAny` and co on the right for Either?
+- Remove `ZipWith` resp. `SelectWith`?
+Check that (here) `SelectWith` is just a `Select` wrapped into a monad.

 Next:
 - Add `MapMany` to `Outcome` and `Fallible`....